al-martyn1/dotNutRefManEn/DotNut/AssetManager/readConfJson.md

 ### Remarks

-If an any error occurs, empty table will be returned
+If an any error occurs, empty table will be returned.